 A sequel titled KING OF PRISM -PRIDE the HERO- was released in Japan and South Korea on June 10, 2017.

-Another sequel, titled KING OF PRISM -Shiny Seven Stars- will be releasing in March 2019.
+Another sequel, titled KING OF PRISM -Shiny Seven Stars- started in March 2019.
 SSS, or Sussussu, is made of 12 TV anime episodes.
-Each batch of 3 episodes will also be aired in theaters, for a total of 4 movies.
-The first movie will release in Japanese theaters on March 2, 2019, while the TV version will start airing in April 2019.
+Each batch of 3 episodes also makes up 1 movie, and four movies released in theaters in total.
+The first movie released in Japanese theaters on March 2, 2019, while the TV version started airing in April 2019.
+Cunchyroll simulcasted the series worldwide.

 As of 2018, the term “Pretty Series” is officially used to describe Pretty Rhythm, King of Prism, PriPara, Kiratto Pri☆chan, and Pretty All Friends.